Family Law Practice Areas

 The property husband and wife accumulated during a marriage is marital property requiring the parties to equitably divide all items.
 The name assets are held in is irrelevant.
-Such property includes furniture, house wears, vehicles, ATV’s and real estate.
+Such property division includes furniture, house wears, vehicles, ATV’s and real estate.
 Property is not usually divided on a 50/50 basis.
 It may be necessary to have a professional appraise or value assets.
 If there is a question if property is marital or non-marital, it may be necessary to hire a professional to make this determination.

 Spousal Maintenance, Otherwise Known As Alimony

 Spousal maintenance is paid by one former spouse to the other former spouse because he or she cannot financially support himself or herself for whatever reason.
 Spousal maintenance can either be temporary, for example for two years to allow the husband to finish a college degree, or permanent because the wife was a housemaker for 25 years and does not have an education.

 Although the parties are divorced, issues involving spousal maintenance may surface again requiring legal advice.

 There may be circumstances when parents are unable to properly care for their children.
 Drug and alcohol abuse are main reasons why county Social Services steps in to provide children with a safe environment.
 Often times, grandparents step in to care for their grandchildren.
 Under Minnesota law, there are times when grandparents can seek and obtain legal and physical custody of their grandchildren ensuring they are properly cared for.
 Learn more about grandparent’s rights.